 Travel and Medical Insurance (required)

-The trip officially starts on the afternoon of November 30th but you may want to consider arriving a day early so you have time to relax before the trip starts.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on the afternoon of November 30th.
+Consider arriving a day early so you have time to relax before the trip starts.
+If you do decide to arrive early, please let us know and we will take care of your booking and make sure that you stay in the same room until the trip starts.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.Here is a great website that we love that will help you with packing and travel trips.